 - Volunteer with your local nature club or provincial park to participate in surveys or stewardship work focused on species at risk.

 - Private land owners have a very important role to play in species recovery.
 If you find a Cerulean warbler nesting on your land, you may be eligible for stewardship programs that support the protection and recovery of species at risk and their habitats.

 - Bird Studies Canada is working to advance the understanding, appreciation and conservation of wild birds and their habitat in Ontario and elsewhere.
-For more information on how you can help, visit:

 - The Carolinian forests of southern Ontario support an amazing diversity of plants and wildlife, including many species at risk.
 Carolinian Canada is working to help recover species at risk and their habitats.
-For more information, visit:

 Report illegal activity